Globalization and International Development

 Faculty members and students are members of, and contribute to, UNC Research Centers and Curricula in American, International and Area Studies.
 UNC geographers are also integrated into a variety of related programs, seminars, and working groups on campus and at Duke, and students have the opportunity to take courses on both campuses.

-Xiaodong Chen, Altha Cravey, Banu P. Gökariksel, Elizabeth Havice, Scott Kirsch, Christian Lentz, Nina Martin, Lauren Persha, John Pickles, Alvaro Reyes, Sara Smith, Gabriela Valdivia, Steve Walsh, Arturo Escobar (adjunct: Anthropology).
+Xiaodong Chen, Altha Cravey, Banu P. Gökariksel, Clark Gray, Elizabeth Havice, Scott Kirsch, Christian Lentz, Nina Martin, Elizabeth Olson, Lauren Persha, John Pickles, Alvaro Reyes, Sara Smith, Gabriela Valdivia, Steve Walsh, Arturo Escobar (adjunct: Anthropology).